-The Financial Accounting Standards Board ("FASB") issued SFAS No. 157, Fair Value Measurements ("SFAS 157"), which defines fair value, provides a framework for measuring fair value, and expands disclosures required for fair value measurements.
-SFAS 157 also establishes a fair value hierarchy that prioritizes observable and unobservable inputs used to measure fair value into three broad levels.
+The Funding Trust adopted the fair value provisions of the ASC for financial assets and liabilities as of July 1, 2008.
+These provisions establish a single authoritative definition of fair value, set out a framework for measuring fair value, and require additional disclosures about fair value measurements.
+The ASC also establishes a fair value hierarchy that prioritizes observable and unobservable inputs used to measure fair value into three broad levels.
 These levels, in order of highest to lowest priority, are described below: